Knightwalker/EducationV2/02-my-guides/Kubernetes.md

 - `kubectl apply -f myfile.yaml` Create a pod from .yaml file.
 - `kubectl exec [flags] <name> [cmd]` Execute a command against a container in a pod
 - `kubectl get [type] <name>` Display one or many resources
-    - `kubectl get pods` Display all resources
+    - `kubectl get pods` List all pods
+    - `kubectl get deployments` List all deployments
+    - `kubectl get services` List all services
 - `kubectl logs <name>` Print the logs for a container in a pod

 **Deployment Commands:**
-- `kubectl get deployments` List all running deployments
 - `kubectl describe deployments [depl_name]` Print details about a specific deployment
 - `kubectl apply -f [config_file_name]` Create a deployment from .yaml file.
 - `kubectl delete deployment [depl_name]` Delete a deployment